newsuk/commercial-tech-test/README.md

 This is a basic install which will setup an environment that will output to the terminal.
 Jest is ready to use as per below when you're ready to start writing your unit tests.

-1. Make sure you're using node v18.16.1 or greater.
+1. Make sure you're using node v20.18.0 or greater.
 If you have `nvm` setup then feel free to run `nvm use`.
 2. Run `npm i`
 3. Run `npm start` - this will setup a watch task on `src/*.js`
 4. When you're ready to tackle tests Jest is ready to run.
-Kill the watch task and run `npm run test:watch`
+You can run tests using `npm run test` this will also setup a watch task for the tests.

 ### Google Meet